-If a contributor misplaces their receipt, your CFO can resend or reprint a copy for the contributor.
-If a receipt is issued incorrectly (e.g., wrong address or amount), your CFO must cancel the original receipt and issue a corrected replacement, following the prompts in OFS.
-The system maintains all records of contributions and official receipts, including any cancelled and reissued receipts. \\xxvi\
+If a contributor misplaces their receipt, your CFO can resend or reprint a copy to send to the contributor.
+If a receipt was issued incorrectly (e.g., incorrect name or amount), your CFO must cancel the original receipt and issue a corrected replacement following the prompts in OFS.
+24